CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 This example illustrates some of the advantages of using a declarative file:

 - Standard conventions can be supported as defaults.
 For example:
   - The `to` only needs to be defined if it differs from the `from`.
-Generally columns are named directly based on the RDA API field but not always.
+Generally columns have the same name as their RDA API field but not always.
   - A `javaType` only needs to be defined if it differs from the default for the column's data type.
   - A `transformer` only needs to be defined if it differs from the default for the column's data type.
 - Transformers can be easily created and added to the plugin.
 Each has a name used to reference it in the YAML.
-- The plugin follows a simple set of rules to choose a default transformation if no `transformer`  is provided in the YAML.
+- The code generator follows a simple set of rules to choose a default transformation if no `transformer`  is provided in the YAML.
 - A single field can have multiple transformations.
 For example the MBI field can be copied directly to a column and also used to store a hashed value in another column.
 - Transformers can have their own specific options if their behavior is modifiable from default settings.
 - A few structural transforms can be specified using a virtual `from` that triggers the transform.
-Essentially these are for fields that are known at runtime but not taken directly from the messages (like array indexes, the current timestamp, parent primary key column value, etc).
+These are useful for columns whose values are known at runtime but not taken directly from the messages (like array indexes, the current timestamp, parent primary key column value, etc).

-Since the RDA API data is used in different modules within the BFD code base the plugin defines goals specific to each type of code that it generates:

-- The `entities` goal generates Hibernate database entity classes with all appropriate annotations, getters, setters, equals/hashCode, and entity relationship mappings.
-- The `transformers` goal generates data transformation/validation classes to copy data from RDA API protbuf messages into database entity classes.
-- The `migration` goal generates SQL DDL for each table that can be used as the basis for creating Flyway migration files.
-- The `random-data` goal generates random data generation classes to create randomized data of appropriate size and type for each object/field in the RDA API messages.
-- The `synthea-bridge` goal generates data transformation classes to copy data from Synthea RIF data files into protobuf messages.

-Getting the relationships right between tables in JPA can be somewhat tricky.
+A code generator can ensure the relationships between tables in JPA are handled correctly.
 In JPA detail tables require properly defined composite key class and the parent requires a special collection field with appropriate annotation.
-However, these relationships can be trivially defined as `array`s in the YAML and the code generator takes care of getting the implementation details correct:
+These relationships can be trivially defined as `array`s in the YAML and the code generator takes care of getting the implementation details correct:

 ````yaml
   - id: FissClaim